NREL-Sienna/PowerSystems.jl/docs/src/man/parsing.md

 ### Time series data
-PowerSystems requires a metdata file that maps time series data to components in order to be able to automatically construct forecasts from raw data files.
+PowerSystems requires a metadata file that maps components to their time series data in order to be able to automatically construct forecasts from raw data files.
 The following fields are required for each time array:

 * simulation:  User description of simulation
 * category:  Type of component.
 Must map to PowerSystems abstract types (Bus,